Ethyrfield Electronic Press Kit

 The band continued making waves in 2018 winning the Metal 2 The Masses shows for the West Country securing them a position at the 2018 Bloodstock festival supporting Judas Priest, Nightwish and Gojira and the strength of their performance on the Introducing Stage at the 2018 Giants of Rock festival led them performing on the main stage at the Giants of Rock festival in January 2019 alongside Skid Row, AC/DCs Chris Slade and FM.

-2019 will see Ethyrfield playing at Amplified Festival in July and at Hard Rock Hell in November amongst many other gigs - see https://www.ethyrfield.com/#gigs for a full listing.
+2019 has seen the release of Ethyrfield's second EP - Taurus - and will see Ethyrfield playing at Amplified Festival in July and at Hard Rock Hell in November amongst many other gigs - see https://www.ethyrfield.com/#gigs for a full listing.

 See Ethyrfield's video of "Ignitor" from Bloodstock 2018 here: https://www.youtube.com/watch?v=IOUxujvwRSY